Frequently asked Questions – Websites, WordPress and Divi builder.

 What edits can I do to my website?

 You can change almost everything within the website if you have some practice and know-how.
-The Divi theme is quite intuitive and there are many free tutorials available online if you get stuck.
-Advert ideas are always available for any advanced training or design tweaks if required.
-Basic training is part of the handover process.
+The Divi theme is quite intuitive, and there are many free tutorials available online if you get stuck.
+Sunshine Design is always available for any advanced training or design tweaks if required.
+One hour of sufficient basic training is part of the handover process.

 What is responsive design?